-Population of Children Under 18 in the General Population
+Population of children under-18 in the general population

-In the postcommunist sample, the population of children under 18 years of age, as a percentage of the total population, varied from 18.7% in Bulgaria to just over double that living in Uzbekistan (39%).
-Between these two country extremes were the Czech Republic (19%), Russian Federation (19%), Bosnia and Herzegovina (20%), Estonia (20%), Romania (20%), Hungary (21%), Croatia (22%), Poland (22%), Georgia (25%), Azerbaijan (31%), Albania (32.6%), and Kyrgyzstan (35%).
-In the European sample, the similar population group ranged from 17% in Spain to 25% in both Norway and Ireland.
-The other countries were in a band between 20% and 24%.
-In terms of comparison, the Central Asian countries had a higher percentage of the population under 18 than the postcommunist European sample and the European sample, reflecting the higher birth rate and underpinning demographic and cultural factors (although this was not explored in the SOS mapping research).
+In the post-communist sample, the population of children under-18 years of age, as a percentage of the total population, varied from 18.7 per cent in Bulgaria to just over double that living in Uzbekistan (39%).
+Between these two country extremes, were the Czech Republic and Russian Federation (19%), Bosnia and Herzegovina, Estonia (20%), Romania (20%), Hungary (21%), Croatia and Poland (22%), Georgia (25%), Azerbaijan (31%), Albania (32.6%) and Kyrgyzstan (35%).

+In the European sample, the similar population group ranged from Spain (17%) to Norway and Ireland both at 25 per cent.
+The other countries were in a band between 20 and 24 per cent.
+In terms of comparison, the Central Asian countries had a higher percentage of the population under-18 than the post-communist European sample and the European sample, reflecting the higher birth rate and underpinning demographic and cultural factors (although this was not explored in the SOS mapping research).